The Mission of Moravian University

 The Hurd Campus is bounded by Monocacy Creek, a long stretch of natural beauty; the attractive downtown shopping area; and Bethlehem's contemporary public library and city government offices.
 All these harmonize with the stone and brick historic structures, making Church Street an unparalleled example of the progression of architecture in America over the past two and a half centuries.

-The College provides transportation to enable students to travel between campuses.
+The University provides transportation to enable students to travel between campuses.

 The St. Luke's University Hospital campus is across the Lehigh River, approximately a mile from the Hurd Campus.
 Moravian University students utilize the Priscilla Payne Hurd Education Center, Trexler Hall, and the hospital facilities of this campus.
 Allied health and nursing students also use facilities throughout the Lehigh Valley operated by St. Luke's University Health Network.